FractalWanderer/Obsidian-Programming/Kubernetes/Guides/Deploying to a Local Cluster.md

 #### Step 6: Cluster Image Secrets
 ---
->[!info]
+>[!important]
->This section is only required if you have a private container registry.
+>This section can be skipped if you are using a public registry.

 ![[Accessing Private Image Registries]]